-How soon can you take a pregnancy test?
-It's a thought that many people have when they first start to notice certain changes in their body.
+How early on can you take a pregnancy test is something many people wonder, especially if they're trying to conceive or they start to notice certain changes in their body.

-As most people know, the best way to detect pregnancy accurately is through a home pregnancy test – but how early can you take one?
-There are early signs of pregnancy that many people look out for when they are trying to conceive, of course, but these are not universal and certainly don’t appear in the same way for everyone.
+The best way to detect pregnancy accurately is through a home pregnancy test - but many people wonder how early on can you take a pregnancy test.
+There are early signs of pregnancy that many people look out for when they are trying to conceive, but these are not universal and certainly don't appear in the same way for everyone.

 A missed period could easily be the result of stress symptoms or a change in diet, while a stomach bug could be mistaken for morning sickness if someone hasn't been pregnant before.
 While feeling tired is more often than not a symptom of a hectic lifestyle rather than pregnancy.

 So it's better to be safe than sorry and opt for the home pregnancy test, as it is the most reliable method.
 First developed in a way we recognise today in 1927, home pregnancy tests have come on leaps and bounds and are used by medical professionals around the world, along with everyday people, as they're sold everywhere from pharmacies to supermarkets.